mansoorkochy/Afghanistan-province-and-distrcit-and-villages-list/README.md

 # Afghanistan's provinces and districts list

-this is clean list of Afghanistan's provinces and districts collected and arranged in JSON and PHP array format.
+this is clean list of Afghanistan's provinces and districts collected and arranged in JSON format.

 ## Description